Table of Contents

 Didacte’s money-back guarantee

-Should a problem ever present itself in the course of a transaction, Didacte’s money-back guarantee steps in and allows the Instructors and the Other Users to communicate efficiently in order to resolve the situation.
+Should a problem ever present itself in the course of a transaction between an Instructor and an Other User, Didacte’s money-back guarantee steps in and allows the Instructors and the Other Users to communicate efficiently in order to resolve the situation.
 In such a case, the Instructors allow Didacte to come to a final decision and agree to comply with the terms of the settlement.

 Any refund owed to an Other User must come directly from the Instructor’s Didacte account.
 Whenever a refund intervenes within sixty (60) days of the issuance of the original invoice, the Didacte fees invoiced through the Didacte Platform are refunded in proportion to the amount reimbursed to the Other User.
 Once sixty (60) days have elapsed since the original invoice was issued, none of the Didacte fees are refunded.

-In the event where you (as an administrator) elected to reimburse an Other User or had to reimburse an Other User or Didacte under the latter’s money-back guarantee, you hereby agree that Didacte will instruct Stripe to deduct the amount of the refund from your Stripe account, to add said amount to your invoice, or to otherwise perform the refund according to the payment method described in your user file.
-Should we find ourselves unable to obtain the refund from you, we shall collect any unpaid amount by any necessary means of recovery, and if need be by retaining the services of a collection agency.
+In the event where you (as an administrator) elected to reimburse an Other User or had to reimburse an Other User or Didacte under the latter’s money-back guarantee, you hereby agree that Didacte will instruct its third-party payment processor to deduct the amount of the refund from your account, to add said amount to your invoice, or to otherwise perform the refund according to the payment method described in your user file.
+Should Didacte be unable to obtain the refund from you, Didacte shall collect any unpaid amount by any necessary means of recovery, and if need be by retaining the services of a collection agency.

-If it comes to the conclusion that the parties misuse it or hinder the settlement process in any way, Didacte may, at any given time and without prior notice, withdraw its money-back guarantee in whole or in part.
+If Didacte comes to the conclusion that the parties misuse or hinder the settlement process in any way, Didacte may, at any given time and without prior notice, withdraw its money-back guarantee in whole or in part.

 Termination and restricted access